Mirabelaa/EducationalPlatform/README.md

 # EducationalPlatform
-An educational platform made in WPF C#
+An educational platform made in WPF C# and SQL Server following the MVVM structure.